JuliaWaveScattering/MultipleScattering.jl/example/near_surface_backscattering/README.md

 ```
 ![The convergence of the response in frequency, when increasing the number of particles](freq_convergence.png)

-The graph shows the rate of convergence, that is, it tell us how many particles we need before the backscattered wave no longer changes.
+The graph shows the rate of convergence, that is, how much the backscattering changes when including more particles (making the material deeper).
+The graph has not clearly converged, so we can only conclude that more than 400 particles are needed to accurately approximate the backscattering from an infinite halfspace.

+We can accelerate this convergence by considering backscattering in time.

 ## Calculate backscattering in time
 ```julia